jsroussy/NFLWinProbML/README.md

 The data is required to run the App, so:
 - Run espnAPI_nflScrape first
    - Make sure to name 'folder' data
-- Then run App
+   - You may skip this step as data is already included in data folder
+- Then run App.py.
 The Script can be run in the command line like so:
 `python path\\to\\script.py`